-The Brazilian side will play either Chelsea or Monterrey in the final of the FIFA tournament having beaten African entrant Al Ahly 1-0 in the semifinals.Corinthians coach Tite has hailed his side's Club World Cup champion credentials after a 1-0 victory over Al Ahly.
+The Brazilian side will play either Chelsea or Monterrey in the final of the Fifa tournament having beaten African Champions League winners Al Ahly 1-0 in their semi-final

-A single first-half goal from Paulo Guerrero was enough to secure a victory for the Brazilian giant in the semifinal of the international club competition, despite a resurgent second-half display from the Egyptian team.
+A single first-half goal from Paulo Guerrero was enough to secure a victory for the Brazilian giants in the semi-final of the international club competition, despite a resurgent second-half display from the Egyptian team.

-Al Ahly boss Hossam El-Badry was not bitter in defeat, praising the winning side, but he believes his team was better over 90 minutes.
+Al Ahly boss Hossam El-Badry was not bitter in defeat, praising the victors, but believes his side were better than the eventual winners over 90 minutes.